adityathebe/adityathebe.com/content/Posts/til-go-atomic-bool-uint32/index.md

 ---

 TIL that Go uses `uint32` instead of `uint8` or just `bool`.
 At first glance, that seems counterintuitive because ideally a bool is just a bit.
-Why's do we need the additional 31 more bits?
+Why do we need the extra 31 bits?

-**The reason is that - most CPU can perform atomic operations efficiently for 32-bit/64-bit word-sized values.
-Some CPUs can perform atomic operations even on a single byte, however that may be inefficient in terms of speed and memory.**
+**The runtime picks a 32-bit slot so it can rely on the same word-sized compare-and-swap instruction on every architecture Go supports.
+Some CPUs expose byte-sized atomics, but others do not guarantee them (or require strict alignment), so Go standardizes on word-aligned storage instead.**

 ```go
 // A Bool is an atomic boolean value.